Seth-Kurankyi/su2bf-TNAlgo/README.md

 This repository contains functions for computing spin foam amplitudes for SU(2) BF theory.
+The algorithms here improve the computation of spin foam amplitudes via tensor contractions of low-valence tensors.

-The amplitudes are typically associated with a 2-complex dual to a triangulation.
+Spin foam amplitudes are typically associated with a 2-complex which is dual to a triangulation.

 **Vertex amplitudes:**
-Vertex amplitudes are computed using matrix contractions.
+COherent vertex amplitudes are computed using matrix contractions.
+The input are 10 spins $j_{ab}$ and a set of unit normal vectors for each edge.